universal-ctags/citre/README.md

   Also, notice that candidates with "member" kind are put above the others because we are in a C source file, and the current symbol is after a dot.
-  Citre guesses that you want a struct member.
+  Citre guesses that you want a struct member (but completiong won't be available just after typing a dot, due to limitations of all tagging systems).

 - `citre-jump`, with `completing-read` UI provided by [Selectrum](https://github.com/raxod502/selectrum):